hashkat/hashkat/docs/commandline.md

 ## Print Working Directory

-To display to the screen the path of the working directory you are currently in, enter in the following command:
+To display to the screen the path of the working directory/folder you are currently in, enter in the following command:

 `pwd`